SnowdogApps/magento2-theme-blank-sass/README.md

 - If issue is related only to the SASS port, feel free to submit issue or PR

 ## Questions
-If you want to know more about this project, let's join [Magento Community Engineering Slack](https://magentocommeng.slack.com/) and join #magefront channe to ask questions.
+If you want to know more about this project, let's join [Magento Community Engineering Slack](https://tinyurl.com/engcom-slack) and join #magefront channel to ask questions.